The Tuckernuck Insider’s Guide to Washington, DC

 Where to Stay

-A classic, elegant, and luxury stay, The Jefferson has beautiful interiors and a cozy bar with a great piano player on weekends.
-It is also walking distance to central 14th Street!
+A classic, elegant, and luxury stay, The Jefferson has beautiful interiors and a cozy bar with a great piano player on the weekends.
+It is also walking distance from the White House and central 14th Street!

 The Hay-Adams (Downtown)